Search

 While most chemical inductors utilize a venturi assembly, you can use a cone-bottom tank without a venturi assembly by placing it on the suction side of the pump.
 However, this setup requires careful consideration to avoid starving the pump of liquid, which can cause pump cavitation and damage.

-One of the risks by positioning the inductor tank upstream of the pump is the possibility of air bubbles entering the system.
+One of the risks of positioning the inductor tank upstream of the pump is the possibility of air bubbles entering the system.
 When you open the tank valve, liquid in the tank is drawn into your carrier line, but you are also introducing air into the line.
 Air bubbles passing through the pump can lead to damage over time.
 A large amount of air can starve the pump and lead to seal failure rather quickly.

 Placing the inductor on the suction side of the pump also means you have chemicals passing through your pump rather than just water.
 Although many pumps are compatible with agrochemicals, this will inevitably lead to more wear and tear compared to water alone.

-You also have the risk of contaminating your water supply or water tank, though using a check valve between the water tank/supply and the cone bottom tank to prevent chemical back flow can likely eliminate this contamination risk.
+You also have the risk of contaminating your water supply or water tank, though using a check valve between the water tank/supply and the cone bottom tank to prevent chemical backflow can likely eliminate this contamination risk.

 Conclusion